Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 Daar duck-nodded.
 "So this is a music player?"

 "Sorta.
 This is an amplifier, a tube amp too, very old design but I guess everyone wants it.
-The speakers, the record player, an eight-track deck…pretty nice system for its time, really."
+The speakers, the record player, an eight-track deck... pretty nice system for its time, really."

 Daar was fascinated and made no effort to hide it.
 "I’ve read about this!
 Records have the music physically pressed into it, right?"